 Independent family-run Italian Restaurant based in Walkley (not far from Hillsborough) serving delicious and traditional Italian cuisine.
 Don’t expect English versions of your favourite pasta dishes here – simple and authentic only, just how it should be!
 The restaurant has a warm, slightly rustic and open feeling to it and the staff are friendly and welcoming, even Vito came to speak with us himself 🙂

-The restaurant had a warm, open feeling to it and the bar area feels a little rustic.
-Our waiter was very friendly and tentative which I love about proper Italian restaurants, the staff always want to make you feel welcome as soon as you walk in.
+The restaurant has a warm, open feel to it with the bar area being a little rustic.
+Our waiters were very friendly and tentative which I love about proper Italian restaurants, the staff are always lively and want to make you feel welcome as soon as you walk in.

 Ben went for a good old Calzone – Folded pizza filled with ham, mozzarella and tomato, made the traditional Italian way.
 The dough was perfectly folded and just thick enough that it was lovely and crispy on the outside and still soft on the inside.
 Fully packed with delicious ingredients, this Calzone did not disappoint, however it just beat him as he was so full.
 I tried it myself of course and agreed that it was really tasty.

 As well as the food going down extremely well, I loved the house red wine too – a Primitivo from the Apulia region, a really smooth wine.
-I am definitely going to get me a bottle of this for the weekend!
+This has since become one of my favourite red wines.

 2 alcoholic drinks, 2 starters, 2 mains and some olives to start came to just under £60 which we thought was very reasonable and was superb value for money for the quality of food that we received.

-I think this restaurant would be somewhere great to go for a date or with the family for an occasion.
+I think this restaurant would be somewhere great to go for a date or with family and friends for an occasion.
 See more about Vito’s on their website here.

 Please hit like if you enjoyed this review and if you are a restaurant/food vendor that would like me to come and write a review for you, please email me at firstname.lastname@example.org.